Elin-Johnson/kodekloud-coupon/README.md

 Plus, you'll be part of a friendly community of learners.
 You can share ideas and grow together.
 With KodeKloud, you're set for success in the world of tech.

-## KodeKloud Prcing Plans Explained
+## KodeKloud Pricing Plans Explained

 To understand how much you can save on KodeKloud, you need to understand the details of their pricing plans and the features included in the plans.